Brookeville, Maryland: War of 1812

 During the War of 1812, when the British burned parts of Washington, D.C., the federal government and troops fled the capital.
 President James Madison first fled to Virginia, but then turned north.
 He arrived in Rockville at 6 p.m. on August 26, 1814, expecting to find General William H. Winder and his troops.
-They had already proceeded on towards Baltimore, however.
+But they had already proceeded on towards Baltimore.
 Madison continued eastward and arrived in Brookeville on horseback.
 He reportedly carried with him a strongbox, which contained the entire U.S. treasury.
 On the night of August 26, he stayed in the home of Caleb Bentley, whose wife Henrietta Thomas was close friends with Dolley Madison.

 Madison stayed up all night, dispatching orders, while soldiers remained on guard outside.
 After the British left Washington, they sailed to nearby Baltimore, where they attacked Fort McHenry and were repulsed.
 Upon hearing that news, Madison returned to Washington.
 Madison wrote a note to his wife that morning.

 Finding that our army has left Montgomery Court House, we pushed on to this place, with a view to join it, or proceed to the city, as further information might prescribe.
 I have just received a line from Col. Monroe saying that the enemy were out of Washington on the retreat to their ships and advising our immediate return to Washington.
 I know not where we are in the first instance to hide our heads; but shall look for a place on my arrival.